 - All submissions to the Hollomon Health Innovation Challenge must live up to the higher ideals of the University of Washington.
 The team’s idea must be appropriate for a university-sponsored event.
 The Buerk Center for Entrepreneurship reserves the right to disqualify any entry that is its judgment violates the letter or the spirit of the competition or exceeds the bounds of social convention.

-- If the team or company entering the competition is revenue positive, actual annual revenue cannot exceed $500k.
-(Please note this is different than the company’s projected revenue.
-This rule does not apply to projected revenue.)
+- If the team or company entering the competition is revenue positive, actual annual revenue cannot exceed $250k.
+For the purposes of the Challenge, “revenue” includes but is not limited to commercialization grants (I-Corp, Gap Fund, SBIR, etc.), friends and family investment, and competition winnings.
+Please note this is different than the company’s projected revenue.
+This rule does not apply to projected revenue.

 - Students must have an ownership stake in the business or the potential for equity or employment.